 You received information from me in January about parts of the webpage being reserved especially for you to show my appreciation to you and all those who made a donation of $50.00 or who had already made one.
 That generated close to $3,000.00 in new and additional donations.
 Again I must say “thank you!”
 I said at that time I would be changing the Password monthly however several Kewpies expressed their feelings and said it’s hard enough to remember one without it changing every month.
 And that’s the reason it hasn’t changed and I am announcing with this email, THERE WILL NO LONGER BE A PASSWORD FOR ANY PART OF THE WEBSITE FOR ANYONE!

 Next I want you to know about the scanning project I started January 28, 2011 and worked on every day until May 13, 2011 and then resumed on May 25th and spent two more days.
 I don’t know if you are aware that the University of Missouri now has a ‘Digital Library’ and they store many publications on the internet, including the 112 volumes of their annual, the Savitar, (1894 – 2005).
 The Savitar has not been printed since 2005.The University of Missouri also scanned the annuals for University Lab School, but ol’ HHS wasn’t so lucky.
 I enquired and found that the person who ran the project was a Kewpie alum and I was able to find out that there were no funds available or grants to do such a project for Hickman High School.
 Yeah, I know what you’re thinking and you’re right….
 The MU staff gave me a price and said they could do it as they did the Savitar with optical character scanning and a searchable database for $75,000.00 or a scan without a database for about $25,000.00 and they could have it done in one year from my delivery of the Cressets to them.
-That wouldn’t have been easy because I actually only own copies of 84 of the 100 Cressets (1912 -2011) and was planning to borrow the other 16 Cressets.
+That wouldn’t have been easy because I actually now own copies of 98 of the 100 Cressets (1912 -2014) and was planning to borrow the other 16 Cressets.
 January 28, 2011, I said what the heck bought an Epson GT-20000 scanner and set myself a goal to have the project completed by the first week of June of 2011 by HHS graduation.
 Oops, they decided to have graduation on May 21, 2011.
 Anyway to get to the point, I averaged 9.6 hours per day for a total of 106 days of work between January 28th and May 26th.
 I took off a week for a trip for my birthday from May 16th – May 21st.
 Overall I spent a total of 1023 hours scanning approximately 18,938 pages, Photoshop-ing and digitally splicing pages together, etc. The results don’t equal the Savitar of MU, but I think it turned out pretty good considering the level of my expertise.
 You can judge for yourself when you take a look.

 Each of the Cressets are now scanned and archived in duplicate in TIFF format on two, one terabyte hard drives.
 They were not scanned for the purpose of duplicating the printed versions but for digital viewing.
 I created a Power Point of each individual book, a copy of the same in Adobe Acrobat (pdf) and also used Adobe Photoshop to render a 1920 X 1200 pixel image of each final TIFF in jpg format for PC or MAC.